ManicodeSecurity/CloudSec-Azure/004-Terraform/README.md

-# Using Terraform to Deploy Infrastructure
+# Lab 004 - Terraform
 [Terraform](https://www.terraform.io/intro/index.html) is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.

 This lab will deploy the following resources to your Azure resource group using Terraform: